Ars-Digitale/java-21-study-guide/docs/module-06/queue-api.md

-# Chapter 5 — Queue & Deque API
+# Queue & Deque API

 Java’s `Queue` and `Deque` interfaces model ordered collections designed for processing elements in a particular sequence.